-Ally Karpel, Religious Action Center of Reform Judaism Eisendrath Legislative Assistant (firstname.lastname@example.org, 202.387.2800), works out of the Religious Action Center in Washington, D.C.
-Her portfolio includes reproductive rights, disability rights, gender-based violence, pay equity, economic justice, and labor issues.
-She is a recent graduate of the University of Texas at Austin, where she studied Speech-Language Pathology and Social Work and received an interdisciplinary certificate in Intervention and Vulnerable Children.
+Ally Karpel, Reproductive Health & Rights Associate (firstname.lastname@example.org, 202.387.2800), works out of the Religious Action Center in Washington, D.C.
+She works on reproductive justice for the Reform Movement, per the partnership between Women of Reform Judaism and the Religious Action Center.
 Ally was deeply engaged in social justice work during her time in college, which included co-founding and facilitating the Bella Abzug Social Justice Fellowship, serving as president of the University Interfaith Council, and Participating in the Hebrew Union College-Jewish Institute of Religion Founders’ Fellowship.

 Alyson Malinger, Advocacy & Communications Associate (email@example.com, 212.650.4057) assists with both advocacy and communications efforts for the WRJ.
 She works closely on WRJ’s social justice efforts, as well as the Weekly Digest and the WRJ blog.
 Alyson grew up in Aberdeen, NJ.
 She is a May 2017 graduate from Indiana University with degrees in journalism and political and civic engagement.
 Aly is obsessed with Thai food, Seville, Spain and anything related to Sara Bareilles.